3022249729/GetPost/README.md

   5. At the home page, send multiple posts with random text messages.
   6. Locate the navigation bar at the top of the page.
   7. Find the font-size adjustment button in the navigation bar, displayed as a letter icon with a dropdown.
-  8. Click on the change-font-size button open the dropdown menu.
+  8. Click on the font-size adjustment button open the dropdown menu.
   9. Select the `Small` option.
   10. Verify:
      - The text in all posts appears smaller than default, reflecting the `Small` font size setting.